-E. The sleep difficulty occurs despite adequate opportunity for sleep.
+E. Sleep difficulty occurs despite adequate opportunity for sleep.

-F. The insomnia is not better explained by and does not occur exclusively during the course of another sleep wake disorder (e.g., narcolepsy, a breathing-related sleep disorder, a circadian rhythm sleep-wake disorder, or a parasomnia).
+F. Insomnia is not better explained by and does not occur exclusively during the course of another sleep-wake disorder (e.g., narcolepsy, a breathing-related sleep disorder, a circadian rhythm sleep-wake disorder, or a parasomnia).

-G. The insomnia is not attributable to the physiological effects of a substance (e.g., a drug abuse or medication).
+G. Insomnia is not attributable to the physiological effects of a substance (e.g., drug abuse or medication).